jsquyres/ompi/docs/developers.rst

-If you run into problems with the GNU Autotools, or need to download / build them manually, :ref:`see the GNU Autotool section of the Open MPI developer's docs <gnu-autotools-section-label>` for much more detail on how to do this.
+If you run into problems with the GNU Autotools, or need to download / build them manually, :ref:`see the GNU Autotool section of the Open MPI developer's docs <developers-installing-autotools-label>` for much more detail on how to do this.

 Flex
 ^^^^

-Flex is used during the compilation of a developer's checkout (it is not used to build official distribution tarballs).
-Other flavors of lex are *not* supported: given the choice of making parsing code portable between all flavors of lex and doing more interesting work on Open MPI, we greatly prefer the latter.
+`Flex <https://github.com/westes/flex>`_ is used during the compilation of a developer's checkout (it is not used to build official distribution tarballs).
+Other flavors of lex are *not*
+supported: given the choice of making parsing code portable between all flavors of lex and doing more interesting work on Open MPI, we greatly prefer the latter.

 Note that no testing has been performed to see what the minimum version of Flex is required by Open MPI.
 We suggest that you use